kohrongying/Delivericious/README.md

 3. Add **3** chocolate ice cream to Basket which cost **4$** each

 4. Remove one chocolate ice cream from basket
-Food should have a id to use for comparing food and the basket item.
+Food should have a id to use for comparing menuItem and the basket item.

 5. Allow user to duplicate basket for re-ordering.
 Basket Entity should have id to differentiate oldBasket and newBasket.